 What do our Residents do after Residency?

 The short answer: anything they want to.
-One if the core missions of this program is to train exceptional specialists in Obstetrics and Gynecology who then have the ability to choose any career path they would like to pursue after residency training.
+One if the core missions of this program is to exceptionally train and prepare our graduates for any opportunities they wish to pursue in Obstetrics and Gynecology upon completion of residency.
 We have been very successful in achieving this goal.

 We have had many residents pursue fellowships.
 In addition to the most recent fellowship placements, additional residents have pursued MFM fellowships at Brigham and Women's Hospital, University of Iowa and Tufts University Medical Center.
 Residents have completed Reproductive Endocrinology fellowships at University of Pittsburgh, and Duke University Medical Center.
 Prior residents have completed Urogynecology fellowships at Johns Hopkins University and the University of Rochester.
 In addition to these traditional three and four year fellowships, other residents have completed fellowships including Pelvic Reconstruction at Dartmouth University and Laparoscopic Reconstructive Pelvic Surgery at Northside Hospital in Atlanta, GA.
 Another recent graduate completed a fellowship in Reproductive Infectious Disease at Magee Womens’ Hospital in Pittsburgh.
 One of our former residents recently completed a Family Planning Clinical Care Fellowship at Emory.